Adamantia/RoR-twin-peaks/README.md

-Ruby on rails app twin peaks quotes using faker gem.
+MVC Ruby on rails app with twin peaks quotes using faker gem.